 You can support their work by buying one of their products from the link below and treasure it knowing it has been lovingly made by the people who Kids Club Kampala Supports!
 So treat yourself to a new African-Style Tablet Cover, or how about those beautiful African-Print Oven Gloves?
-Or perhaps you will be tempted by the Solid Elgon Teak wood Chopping Board.
 So many wonderful things to chose from!

 The Dalit community in India, also known as ‘The Untouchables’, sit on the lowest rung of India’s social ladder and make up a quarter of the population – 250 million in total.
 The word ‘Dalit’ comes from the Hindi language and means ‘broken’ or ‘crushed’.
 It is a word chosen recently by the Dalits themselves as it adequately describes their status.
 This in itself is a small, but progressive step towards their acknowledgement that the way they are treated within their own society is wrong.